-Within five (5) business days of receiving the written test notification from Step 5, the utility will either issue to the applicant a formal letter of acceptance for interconnection, or will request that the applicant and utility set a date and time for an on-site verification and witness operation of the system.
-This joint on-site verification must be completed within ten (10) business days after being requested.
-Within five (5) business days of the completion of the on-site verification, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system..
+Within five (5) business days of receiving the written test notification from Step 5, the utility will issue to the applicant a formal letter of acceptance for interconnection.
+Within five (5) business days of the completion of the on-site verification, the utility will issue to the applicant either a formal letter of acceptance for interconnection or a detailed explanation of the deficiencies in the system.

-C. Application Process Steps for Systems above 25 KW up to 2 MW
+C. Application Process Steps for Systems above 50 kW up to 2 MW